justin-f-perez/ParallelSort/README.md

 > The constraint that we use Java only applies to the concurrent sorting program, right? (e.g., use whatever we want for creating line plots is fine?)

 "Any software would do." -Prof

-(Technically, we don't even need to program the testing/plotting- for all he knows or cares, we could invoke by hand and do the plots in an Excel sheet.
+_Technically, we don't even need to program the testing/plotting- for all he knows or cares, we could invoke by hand and do the plots in an Excel sheet.
 However, doing it by hand is a risk- if we discover some bug at the last minute and fix it, we would have to do all that work again by hand.
-Furthermore, automating it allows us to test and compare multiple implementations. - Justin)
+Furthermore, automating it allows us to test and compare multiple implementations. -Justin_